10 Best Roic Growth Champions for December 2025

 Risk Factors

-- Competitive pressures from AMD and Intel
+- Competitive pressure from AMD, Intel, and emerging chipmakers

 | Metric | Value |